 For a period of years, a man has been talking his wife into having sex with him whenever he pleases.
 This means he also forces her to sleep with him against her will.
 She is obliged to satisfy him sexually.
-To get his way, he doesn't mind hurting her emotionally nor physically.
-Women often submit out of fear of being beaten and because they think the man is acting within his rights.
-Many partners affirm this view by saying that it is her own fault.
-If she didn't resist and just played along, he wouldn't have to force her and that, being her husband, he had a right to her after all.
+To get his way, he doesn't mind hurting her emotionally and also physically.
+Women often submit out of fear of being beaten, and because they think the man is acting within his rights.
+Many partners affirm this view by saying that it is her own fault if he becomes violent.
+"It would be better for you if you didn't resist and just played along.", he says.
+He believes he has the right to sleep with his wife even if she doesn't want to.
+But this is incorrect, and in Germany it is a criminal offence.